pret/pokecrystal/docs/bugs_and_glitches.md

 **Fix:** Uncomment `ld b, a`.

-## Only the first three `EvosAttacks` evolution entries can have Stone compatibility reported correctly
+## Only the first three evolution entries can have Stone compatibility reported correctly

 This is a bug with `PlacePartyMonEvoStoneCompatibility.DetermineCompatibility` in [engine/pokemon/party_menu.asm](/engine/pokemon/party_menu.asm):